maplant/my-website/articles/2024-12-03-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 Now that we have data, we need to provide a way to modify that data in a thread-safe manner.
 The very first thing we have to tell our compiler that we intend to actually do this.
-By default, Rust assumes that for the lifetime an immutable reference is held, it will not be modified.
-We would like to opt out of that.
+By default, Rust assumes that for the lifetime an immutable reference is held, the data referenced to will not be modified.
+We would like to opt out of that assumption.
 To that end, we must use the [`UnsafeCell`](https://doc.rust-lang.org/std/cell/struct.UnsafeCell.html) wrapper.

 Obviously, we want to make sure that if someone is trying to read the data behind a a Gc that no one is trying to modify it at the same time.
-But we are going to have uphold that invariant at _runtime_ rather that compile time.
-You must always uphold Rust's safety rules, but there are specific escape hatches that we can enable in order to allow Rust to trust us in certain places. `UnsafeCell` is one of those escape hatches.
+You are never allowed to do unsound things in Rust, you are only allowed to tell the compiler that it can't make assumptions about the references that actively exist in your program.

 Additionally, we are going to tell Rust that it should trust us to implement these rules in a thread-safe manner.
 Our `GcInner` type now looks like the following: